zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 Toolchains
 ----------
-TF-M supports 3 toolchains for cross-compiling and building the project binaries:
+TF-M supports 4 toolchains for cross-compiling and building the project binaries:

 - GNU - **default**
 - ArmClang
 - IAR
+- LLVM Embedded Toolchain for Arm

 Each toolchain has a configuration file for the compiler and linker.
 They are located at the root directory of TF-M.